BATMAN FAMILY #1

 Shouts of "bravo!" and "hear, hear!" fill the next to last panel showing us the capitol dome in Washington DC.

 What is the American Ideal that can be understood by Congresswoman Gordon, but can't understand evil or truth?
 This isn't really explained but the underlying moral message is that by not betraying one another, Batgirl and Robin got the upper hand on not just a zombie Benedict Arnold but against a satanic power itself.
-How the demon had the god-like powers to resurrect a person or muster a phantom army of redcoats isn't explained either.
+How the demon had the god-like powers to resurrect a person or muster a phantom army of redcoats isn't explained.

 Mike Grell's artwork wasn't at his peak embellishment style yet, his first professional work had only appeared for the first time the year before in Superboy and the Legion of Super-Heroes #202, June 1974, but he was already making waves with a look that came out of the photo-realistic stylings of Neal Adams, with Grell making sharp angular renderings that separated his style from the more rounded and less defined superhero "look" of the 50s-60's.